Tauffer-Consulting/domino/docs/source/pages/pieces_repository.rst

 - A :code:`dependencies_map.json` file will be created at
 - A :code:`compiled_metadata.json` file will be created at :code:`/.domino/`

 .. tip:: Using our `Template for Pieces repository <https://github.com/Tauffer-Consulting/domino_pieces_repository_template>`_ will automatically run :code:`domino organize` (with Github actions) for every commit to :code:`main` branch.
-See more blow.
+See more below.

 Github actions
 ----------------------